 Design agency Adoratorio, based in Brescia (Italy), is another nominee for the “Studio of the year 2018” title according to Awwwards ranking.
 This time it presented the website of the day — the portfolio of the Turin architect Fabio Fantolino.
-The project is a single-screen version of the homepage, gradually gaining popularity, from which you can quickly go to other important sections, such as services, about the author, contacts, etc. The function of creating a wow-effect is assumed by animation and photos of the architect’s projects, supplemented with typography in the spirit of glossy magazines.
+The project is a single-screen version of the homepage, gradually gaining popularity.
+You can quickly go to other important sections, such as services, about the author, contacts, etc.

 21. Design in Motion Festival Homepage

 An unprecedented bold stroke is using advertising posters and brochures as a source of inspiration for web design.
 In developing the design of the same events’ sites, though, such a bold move takes on the shades of an optimistic question “Why not?”

 An online event poster represents the DEMO Festival (Netherlands) web resource, developed by the Dept agency (Amsterdam).
 The brightness and saturation of colors, pretentiousness and hyper-dimensions of typography precisely reveal the subject of the resource, that is, advertising a mass event.
 However, even such a move happens to enable you to position the event at first glance.
 Provided this happens, the matter further depends on facilities and informative content.